-San Francisco City Attorney Dennis Herrera has been at the forefront of the legal battle for marriage equality in California for nearly nine years.
-He filed the first government-initiated challenge to marriage laws that discriminate against same-sex couples, and his office holds the unique distinction of being the only legal team involved as a party in aspect of the legal fight in California -- in every case, in every court, before every judge -- since early 2004.
-From defending Mayor Gavin Newsom's decision to issue same-sex marriage licenses in February 2004, Herrera's office went on to successfully sue to strike down the anti-gay marriage exclusion in state courts, and is now representing the public sector interest in striking down Proposition 8 in the current federal challenge alongside the American Foundation for Equal Rights.
+San Francisco City Attorney Dennis Herrera was at the forefront of the legal battle for marriage equality in California for nearly a decade.
+He filed the first government-initiated challenge to marriage laws that discriminate against same-sex couples in American history, and his office holds the unique distinction of being the only legal team involved as a party in aspect of the legal fight in California -- in every case, in every court, before every judge -- from early 2004 to the U.S. Supreme Court's landmark rulings in June 2013.
+From defending Mayor Gavin Newsom's decision to issue same-sex marriage licenses in February 2004, Herrera's office went on to successfully sue to strike down the anti-gay marriage exclusion in state courts, and continued to represent the public sector interest in striking down Proposition 8 in the successful federal challenge alongside the American Foundation for Equal Rights.

 San Francisco's Marriage Equality Timeline

 The following is a timeline of actions the San Francisco City Attorney's Office has undertaken for the cause of marriage equality in California and the U.S. since 2004.

 - Feb.
 12, 2004.
 Mayor Gavin Newsom begins issuing marriage licenses to same sex couples.
 City Hall remains open and issues licenses throughout Valentine's day weekend.

 - Feb.
 13, 2004.
 Anti-gay activists (Randy Thomasson/Campaign for California Families and Proposition 22 Legal Defense and Education Fund) file suits in San Francisco Superior Court seeking to enjoin Mayor and County Clerk from continuing to issue marriage licenses to same-sex couples.